Seasonal-MC/Johnystar-s-MC-server-documentation/docs/dynmap.md

 ### Dynmap doesn't show up or something else shows up instead

-Sometimes it can happen that Dynmap refuses to show up or even a weird page with random links shows up instead.
+Sometimes Dynmap may refuse to show up.
 If this ever happens:

 - make sure that the Minecraft server is running (you can do this by checking that AuthBot is online on Discord)
 - try refreshing the page (even several times)